pmigoku/cybersecurity-public/Class-prep.md

     This will show their jump info and remove it from db, make sure they write it down as they will not be able to access it again.

+8. Provide students with CTFd server IP which they will access from their opstations.

+    `<CLASS_TITLE>-CCTC-Security-Challenge-Instructor`